“The virus might not reach us, but hunger will kill us for sure.”Mohammed Kanneh Tea shop owner in Kenema District, Sierra Leone

 “Please don’t write that Sierra Leone is a catastrophic case.
 The government has taken a lot of steps that are meaningful.
 But socioeconomic conditions are harsh.”

-Ursula Langkamp, WHH’s co-Country Director in Sierra Leone since 2016, has seen how the people of Sierra Leone have drawn on their experiences of the Ebola crisis of 2014-16 in response to the threat of Covid-19.
+Ursula Langkamp, Welthungerhilfe's Co-Country Director in Sierra Leone since 2016, has seen how the people of Sierra Leone have drawn on their experiences of the Ebola crisis of 2014-16 in response to the threat of COVID-19.
 The government was quick and decisive to impose a quarantine for travellers; to close the international borders; to limit inter-district traveling; to shut schools so as not to expose children; to encourage people to wear face masks.
 Citizens understand the importance of hand hygiene because of the Ebola epidemic.

 However, enforcing policies is a challenge.
 Physical distancing is hard to respect, when 25% of houses are overcrowded, and public transport, a scarce commodity, is packed.
 60% of the urban labour force are in the informal sector – if they don’t do their petty trade, they don’t have an income.
 When the government instituted a 3-day lockdown, the poorest didn’t have enough to survive.
 Since the government cannot afford to provide food to the most vulnerable groups, it has refrained from further full lockdowns to contain the pandemic.
 While now there is only a partial lockdown from 9 pm to 6 am, the Sierra Leonean population is conscientiously restricting its movements, and this is having an impact on the economy, as well as on health and education, as schools have closed, and many people no longer seek the health treatment they need.

-You want to help us implement the Covid-19 program?
+You want to help us implement the COVID-19 programme?
 Then you are welcome to contact us!

 Give us a call or write an email.
 We will gladly provide you with further information and answer your questions.